maxmind/geoip-api-php/README.md

 In addition, you should call `geoip_load_shared_mem` before calling `geoip_open`.
 See `sample_city.php` for an example of shared memory caching.

+## Requirements  ##

+This code is tested on PHP 5.3 and greater.
+Older versions of PHP may work.

+This API also works and is tested with HHVM.
+The shared-memory mode does not currently work on HHVM as HHVM does not support PHP's shared memory functions.

 ## Support ##

 For help with this API or our databases, please see [our support page]